ten3roberts/flax/guide/src/fundamentals/relations.md

-# Hierarchy
+# Relations

-Hierarchies are a common way to structure entities in an application or game, such as nested UI elements or entities in a game world which move along with their parents.
+Relations such as hierarchies or entity-entity connections are a common way to structure entities in an application or game, such as nested UI elements or entities in a game world which move along with their parents.